mickfuzz/phd4/_posts/thesis_chapters/2025-1-8-DiscussionConclusion.md

 ## Practical implications and recommendations for practice

+### Transfer of collection of Design patterns as a gateway framework to other domains.

+**Applicable beyond this domain / new contributions to research area**

+While the search for intermediate design concepts is applicable in other domains, how can this research contribute to this area of research?

+- a stronger focus on participants and facilitators in this area.
+- which creates a larger scope of use of GDPs than that imagined by Eriksson et al. which incorporates more social / cultural uses
+- a experimental process led by participants in curating the menu of patterns (within limits set by facilitators)

 ### Revisiting potential audiences for the research outputs of this study and how contextual factors may impact relevancy

 Here I return to the material of introduction and contextual factors which impact utility of this research.